Monolix allows a workflow with several tasks.

 - LIKELIHOOD: it corresponds to the explicit calculation of the log-likelihood.
 A specificity of the SAEM algorithm is that it does not computed explicitly the objective function.
 Thus, a dedicated task is proposed.
 Two methods are proposed for it.
 Either using the linearization method or using the importance sampling.
 The choice between those methods is done with the “Use linearization method” toggle under the tasks.
 This toogle is for both STD ERRORS and LIKELIHOOD tasks to be more relevant.

-- PLOTS: it corresponds to the generation of the graphics
+- PLOTS: it corresponds to the generation of the plots.

 Notice that you can initialize all the parameters and the associated methods in the “Initial Estimates” frame as described here.